- ACRONYMS AND DEFINITIONS

 - USPSTF

-- In 2015, the USPSTF recommended that patients with elevated office blood pressure readings have ambulatory blood pressure monitoring performed to confirm the diagnosis of hypertension.
-Ambulatory blood pressure confirmation was not considered necessary in patients with blood pressure ≥ 180/110 mmHg or evidence of end-organ damage.
+- In 2015, the USPSTF recommended that patients with elevated office-based blood pressure readings have ambulatory monitoring to confirm a hypertension diagnosis.
+Ambulatory confirmation is not necessary in patients with readings ≥ 180/110 mmHg or if end-organ damage is present.
 [8]

 - AHA recommends ambulatory monitoring in the following situations: